samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 }
 ```

 With this code in place, you should now be able to sign in to your application using the Auth0 login page, add and remove movies to and from the watch list, and be able to browse to the watch list page and see the list of movies that you've added.
-Furthermore, you should be able to do this from either the popular movies page, or the search results page!
+Furthermore, you should be able to do this from either the popular movies page or the search results page!

 The last thing to achieve is logging out of the application.
 We're going to do this by placing a link inside the navigation bar which allows the user to log out (we can add it after `<search-box></search-box>`), which will also update any links on the page allowing the user to sign in again.
 Open `header.html` and adjust the markup to include this new link after the search box: